andrusstrockiy/asteracct/Readme.md

 OS CentOS/5x or 6x Debian 6 or 7

-Python 2.6 or Python 3.2 or later.
+Python 2.6 or Python 3.2 or later

+Asterisk version starting from 1.8 and later